(Formerly House Bill 1403)

 Steps to Complete the TASFA process:

-- File residency affidavit with Office of Registration and Academic Records regarding SB 1528.
-The deadline for this is the close of business day on the 12th day of class for the Fall 2014 term
+- File Residency Affidavit with Office of the University Registrar regarding SB 1528.
+The deadline for this is the close of business day on the 12th day of class for the fall term.

-- If you and/or your parents did not have to file a federal income tax return, but earned wages which were paid in cash, report those cash earnings on item 33 of the TASFA.
+- If you and/or your parents did not have to file a federal income tax return, but earned wages which were paid in cash, report those cash earnings on the TASFA.